PeerHerholz/NU_T32_CBMG/initiative/setup.md

 ## General things

-There are a few computing requirements for the course that are absolutely necessary (beyond the few software packages you should install, described below):
+There are a few computing requirements for the material that are absolutely necessary (beyond the few software packages you should install, described below):

 1. You must have administrator access to your computer (i.e., you must be able to install things yourself without requesting IT approval).
 1. You must have at least 20 GB of free disk space on your computer (but we would recommend more, to be safe).
-1. If you are using Windows you must be using Windows 10; Windows 7 and 8 will not be sufficient for this course.
+1. If you are using Windows you must be using Windows 10; Windows 7 and 8 will not be sufficient for this material.

-If you foresee any of these being a problem please reach out to one of the instructors for what steps you can take to ensure you are ready for the course start.
+If you foresee any of these being a problem please reach out to one of the instructors for what steps you can take to ensure you are ready.

 ## Required software

-To get the most out of the course, we ask that you arrive with the following software already installed:
+To get the most out of the material, we ask that you arrive with the following software already installed:

 - A command-line shell: `Bash`
 - A version control system: [Git](https://git-scm.com/) & [DataLad](https://www.datalad.org/)